 - The Russian Civil War.
 It went both ways: the collapse of the society was caused by a rise in crime, riots and general lawlessness after the February Revolution.
 During the war itself, if you were not a soldier, odds are you were some kind of moonshine-addled bandit looking like a Rummage Sale Reject (remember, this was way before the punk subculture formed).
 And the border between "soldier" and "moonshine-addled Rummage Sale Reject bandit" was very, very fuzzy.

 - Also, the Warlord Era in China, before the Communists came.

-- Subverted by Somaliland, which not only kept its regional government but "upgraded" it to a separate nation by declaring independence from the Somali Republic.
+- Somalia now.
+Subverted by Somaliland, which not only kept its regional government but "upgraded" it to a separate nation by declaring independence from the Somali Republic.
 It hasn't been recognized as an independent country, though.

 - The Libyan Crisis of 2011 which led to the overthrow of Gadaffi, was noted for the crazy DIY vehicles which the Rebels used.◊ Enough to make any Mad Max villain proud.